Possession Laws In California

 When to Contact a Criminal Defense Attorney

 The smartest thing you can do after an arrest for the possession of drugs in California is to remain silent, answer no questions, and contact a seasoned criminal defense attorney as soon as possible.
-At the Law Offices of Donald J. Matson, we have significant experience working with clients who are facing drug charges and have the skills and resources to aggressively defend you in a court of law.
+Criminal defense lawyer Don Matson has significant experience working with clients who are facing drug charges and have the skills and resources to aggressively defend you in a court of law.
 Contact us now for a consultation to discuss the facts of your case in detail.
 Call today at (626) 792-1900.